Courses and training at the Taylor Institution Library

 Introduction to Digital Humanities

-This course is also available online, to be completed at any time and at your own pace.
-It is an introductory-level course for beginners to Digital Humanities.
-It covers basic principles of how to model Humanities material as data, and how to produce visualisations using some popular, free, DH tools.
-This is a practical course, with course participants helping to research the publishing of translations during the Reformation period.
+This is an introductory-level course for beginners to Digital Humanities.
+It covers basic principles of how to model Humanities material as data, and how to produce visualisations using some popular free DH tools.
+This is a practical course, with course participants invited to submit the data they create to a collaborative project.